almarklein/commonast/nodes.md

 An if-statement.

-Note that elif clauses don’t have a special representation in the AST, but rather appear as extra If nodes within the else section of the previous one.
+Note that elif clauses don't have a special representation in the AST, but rather appear as extra If nodes within the else section of the previous one.